-Both phones look gorgeous and have many design aspects in common.
+Both the iPhone 11 Pro Max and Pixel 4 XL look gorgeous and have many design aspects in common.

 There’s no denying that the minimalist aesthetics of both phones look sleek, modern, and definitely premium.
 Apple has done well to evolve the iPhone’s look ever since the iPhone X entered the stage, and their newest flag-bearer is easily one of the most beautiful gadgets you can get your mitts on.
 Google did away with the two-tone glass back of the Pixel 3 and it’s easy to say that the Pixel 4 XL looks all the better for it.